mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 Another example is the SQL database access via the `vok-orm`. vok-orm provides data loader for every entity which is able to load instances of that entity.
-VoK then provides convenience extension method on vok-orm `Dao` (the `Dao.dataProvider`) which takes the data loader and uses `DataLoaderAdapter` to convert it into `DataProvider` (it also provides the `sqlDataProvider()` function which works on arbitrary SQL SELECTs).
+VoK then provides convenience extension method on vok-orm `Dao` - the `Dao.dataProvider` - which takes the data loader and uses `DataLoaderAdapter` to convert it into `DataProvider`.
+VoK also provides the `sqlDataProvider()` function which works on arbitrary SQL SELECTs.

+Another example would be to add support for MongoDB.
+You only need to figure out how to fetch data with given paging and sorting, then define allowed filters and define mapping from JSON map to a Java Bean.
+That's all that's needed to implement a MongoDB-backed `DataLoader`.
+Then it's just a matter of using `DataLoaderAdapter` to turn `DataLoader` into Vaadin `DataProvider`, feed that to Vaadin Grid and let VoK auto-generate filter bar for you.

 ### Why Not Use DataProvider API Directly?

 Why we need the data loaders?
 Can't we simply implement `DataProvider` API and assign it to the Grid directly?
 Unfortunately we can't, for the following reasons:

-1. There are two different `DataProvider` interfaces (they are identical but the class name is different): one for Vaadin 8, one for Vaadin 10.
-We would have to implement every provider two times, one for Vaadin 8, other for Vaadin 10.
-And the vok-orm would have to depend on the Vaadin 8 and Vaadin 10 API, which doesn't make any sense.
+1. There are actually two `DataProvider` interfaces (they are identical but the class name is different): one for Vaadin 8, one for Vaadin 10.
+We would thus have to provide an implementation of the same thing two times, both for Vaadin 8 and Vaadin 10.
+Also, the data-fetching library like `vok-orm` would have to depend on the Vaadin 8 and Vaadin 10 API, which is simply too heavyweight dependency.
-2. The `DataLoader` API is vastly simpler than the `DataProvider`.
+2. The `DataLoader` API is simpler than the `DataProvider`.
 3. The `DataLoader` API library ([vok-dataloader](https://github.com/mvysny/vok-dataloader))
    comes with a filter hierarchy, so you don't have to write your own hierarchy.

-TBD more

-## The 'Behind The Scenes' Info
+## Implementing Data Loader

-This chapter documents the general information what you need to write a custom `DataProvider` for your particular type of data source.
+This chapter documents the general information what you need to write a custom `DataLoader` for your particular data source.
 It is important to understand the basics, before you start using whatever VoK provides for you.

 ### Feeding Grid With Data